-As visible in Figure 5.2, we wait while the handlers-pointer is $\mathtt{nullptr}$, if the cache pointer is invalid.
+As visible in Figure 5.2, we wait while the handlers-pointer is nullptr, if the cache pointer is invalid.
 To exemplify we use the following scenario.
-Both T_1 and T_2 call $\mathtt{CacheData::WaitOnCompletion}$, with T_1 preceding T_2 .
-T_1 exchanges the global handlers-pointer with $\mathtt{nullptr}$, invalidating it.
+Both T_1 and T_2 call CacheData::WaitOnCompletion, with T_1 preceding T_2 .
+T_1 exchanges the global handlers pointer with nullptr, invalidating it.
 Before T_1 can check the status of the handlers and update the cache pointer, T_2 sees an invalid cache pointer and then waits for the handlers becoming available.

 This has again caused a similar state of invalidity as the previous two Sections handled.
 As the handlers will not become available again due to being cleared by T_1 , the second consumer, T_2 , will now wait indefinitely.
-This missed update is commonly referred to as 'ABA-Problem' for which multiple solutions exist.
+A solution for this is to not exchange the handlers pointer with nullptr but with a second invalid value.